Bandy: Protective equipment

 Bandy players require protective equipment, some of which is designed specifically for the sport such as the bandy chinguard.
 Equipment is similar to that worn in ice hockey but is typically smaller, lighter, and more flexible, and more closely resembles the equipment worn in the modern sport of ringette.

 All players are required to wear helmets.
-While some bandy players are required to wear facemasks such a young players, some outfield players only wear a helmet with a bandy chin guard.
+While some bandy players are required to wear facemasks such as young players, some outfield players only wear a helmet with a bandy chin guard.
 Goaltenders are the exception and must wear a helmet and facemask at all times.

 International

 International games in the early years

 The first international games were played by club teams in the 1890s.

-Starting in the first decade of the 20th Century, friendlies were played between national teams of some European countries.
+Starting in the first decade of the 20th century, friendlies were played between national teams of some European countries.
 While games like this did not take place in central and western Europe after the 1910s, the Nordic countries of Estonia, Finland, Norway, and Sweden continued, doing it more regularly during the 1920s and 1930s with annually or semi-annually recurring friendlies between some of them.

-Sweden tried to arrange friendlies with the Soviet Union in the 1940s, but it did not come to be until the 1950s.
+Sweden tried to arrange for friendly games against the Soviet Union in the latter half of the 1940s, but it did not come to be until the mid-1950s.

 Nordic Games

-Bandy was played as one of the sports at the Nordic Games, international winter sports events held during the first few decades of the 20th Century.
+Bandy was played as one of the sports at the Nordic Games, international winter sports events held during the first few decades of the 20th century.

 International federation

+The Fédération internationale de hockey sur glace, or International Ice Hockey Federation as it is more well known as today, was founded in 1908 and was governing some bandy competitions in its early years, before only concentrating on ice hockey.

-The Federation of International Bandy (FIB) has had 33 members at most, each representing a country where bandy is played.
+The Federation of International Bandy (FIB) was formed as International Bandy Federation in 1955 and has had 33 members at most, each representing a country where bandy is played.
 Currently, there are 27 members of the federation.
-Formed in 1955, the name was changed from International Bandy Federation in 2001 after the International Olympic Committee approved it as a so-called "recognized sport".
+The name of the federation was changed to the present one in 2001 after the International Olympic Committee approved it as a so-called "recognized sport".
 The abbreviation "IBF" was at the time already used by another recognized sports federation, and IOC considers it important that the official abbreviations of sports federations are unique, so that the federations are not mistaken for one another.

 In 2004, FIB was fully accepted by IOC.
 FIB is now a member of Association of IOC Recognised International Sports Federations.